ameya-deshpande-5056/md-latex-mermaid2pdf/README.md

 - Live Markdown preview with tables, task lists, footnotes, definition lists, and typographic extensions
 - Inline and display LaTeX rendered with MathJax
 - Mermaid diagrams rendered directly in the preview
-- Syntax highlighting for fenced code blocks
+- Language-aware syntax highlighting for fenced code blocks
 - Automatic table of contents with `[[toc]]`
 - A4, Letter, and Legal page layouts with configurable margins
-- Paper, Scholar, and Technical preview themes, plus a dark palette
+- Paper, Scholar, and Technical preview themes, plus an independent dark palette
 - Browser printing and PDF export
 - Markdown and rendered HTML downloads
 - Markdown file import